Giuliani expected to testify in $43M Georgia election worker defamation case

 Since the scuffle, Giuliani has acknowledged a need to tame his comments.

-“I’m not gonna discuss the case,” he told reporters upon walking out of the courthouse on Tuesday.
+“I’m not gonna discuss the case,” he told reporters Tuesday upon walking out of the courthouse.

 But Giuliani then proceeded to indulge questions.